UserData#

 Get a UserData#

-The GET route /api/v1/users/data/{id}
+The GET route /api/v1/users/data/{id} (replace {id} with a UserData id)

-return the corresponding UserData with the data_content
+return the corresponding UserData with the data_content.

 Delete a UserData#

-The DELETE route /api/v1/users/data/{id}
+The DELETE route /api/v1/users/data/{id} (replace {id} with a UserData

-) delete the corresponding UserData.
+id) delete the corresponding UserData.
 Only owned or shared with

-UserData can be deleted.
+readwrite UserData can be deleted.

 Execute a SPARQL query stored in a UserData#

-The GET route /api/v1/users/data/{id}/exec
+The GET route /api/v1/users/data/{id}/exec (replace {id} with a UserData)

-on the SPARQL server.
-The UserData data_type
+will execute the data_content on the SPARQL server.

-key containing the query.
+an object with a sparqlQuery object containing the query.
 For example:

-{ "query": "SELECT * WHERE { ?s ?p ?o .} LIMIT 10" }
+{ "sparqlQuery": "SELECT * WHERE { ?s ?p ?o .} LIMIT 10" }